 Committed to eliminating poverty’s root causes, Neighborhood Outreach Connection (NOC) harnesses the energy of families, schools, libraries, health providers, and other non-profits to break the pattern of generational poverty, one neighborhood at a time.

-NOC’s flagship educational program includes one-on-one afterschool tutoring and a summer program for students in kindergarten through 8th grade, and preschool classes for prekindergarten age children.
-Believing a small scope of operations results in optimum student performance, NOC works with 100-125 children at each center.
-Students in the afterschool program spend 4 days per week, 1½ hours a day focused on homework and tutoring.
+Students in the after-school program spend 4 days per week, 1½ hours a day focused on homework and tutoring.
 In the summer program, children spend 4 days per week, 2 hours a day reinforcing Math & Language Arts skills, ensuring that they do not lose proficiency over the summer.
-Local schools refer students who are struggling academically and teachers to tutor the children.
+Program teachers include a combination of Beaufort County School District (BCSD) teachers and local volunteers who are well equipped to educate and mentor students.
+There is plenty of evidence to prove the effectiveness of these two programs: 95% of the students involved show progress in reading & math based on MAP test scores.

 NOC’s bottom-up approach focuses on development of the individual, the family, and the community through small, low-cost neighborhood projects that can be replicated and are sustainable.
 The model has proven effective at every level and has received national attention for its success, with its results covered in the Wall Street Journal Market Watch, “Making an Investment in At-Risk Kids,” and Real Clear Markets, “Unlearning World Bank Lessons to Fix Local Poverty.”